refinedev/refine/documentation/docs/guides-and-concepts/mutation-mode.md

 import test from '@site/static/img/guides-and-concepts/mutation-mode/test.png';

 ## Overview
 Mutation mode determines which mode the mutation runs with.
-Mutations can run under 3 different modes: `pessimistic`, `optimistic` and `undoable`.
+Mutations can run under three different modes: `pessimistic`, `optimistic` and `undoable`.
-Each mode correspondes to a different type of user experience.
+Each mode corresponds to a different type of user experience.

 ## Modes